Chinese Holy Trinity Oil – Scallion Ginger & Garlic

 Instructions

-1. Peel the banana and put it into the blender.
+1. Cut the ginger and scallion into coarse pieces and peel the garlic clove.
+Put all pieces into the blender.
 Pour in the oil.
-Blend on the highest setting until there are only tiny pieces of the banana left.
+Blend on the highest setting until there are only tiny pieces left.

-2. Pour the mixture from the blender into a medium-sized pot and heat it over medium heat to a temperature of about 101°-104°C (213°-219°F), and maintain this temperature for the next 20 minutes.
+2. Pour the mixture from the blender into a medium-sized pot and heat it over medium heat to a temperature of about 103°C (217°F), and maintain this temperature for the next 40 minutes.
 Stir occasionally, making sure the temperature remains steady and nothing gets burned.

 3. Prepare a bowl large enough to fit a medium-sized pot, and fill it with cold water and a handful of ice cubes.
 Also, hang a fine sieve strainer over one medium-sized bowl and another fine sieve strainer, with a coffee filter inside it, over another medium-sized bowl.